Careers with a Bachelor's Degree

 - Director of Volunteer Service: recruits, supervises, trains and evaluates volunteers.

-- Public Statistician: collects and interprets data on health and disease and community relations.
+- Public Statistician: collects and interprets data on health and disease.

-- Customs Inspector: serves at international borders and airports in investigations and inquiries.
+- Customs Inspector: serves at international borders in investigations and inquiries.

 - Probation/Parole Officer: persons with psychology backgrounds are often preferred for such positions, especially with adolescent parolees.